Guide to Homeschooling in Minnesota

 While homeschool is legal across the United States, each state has its unique homeschool laws and requirements.
 For this reason, parents who are considering homeschool for the first time should research their state’s requirements.
 To homeschool in Minnesota, parents must submit an initial report to the school district’s superintendent, followed by an annual letter of intent to continue homeschooling.
 Other things parents will need to consider are the required subjects, standardized testing, and detailed record keeping.

-For more information about legally homeschooling in Minnesota, the Home School Legal Defense Association and the Minnesota Department of Education provide detailed guidelines, instructions, and FAQs about home education in the state.
+For more information about legally homeschooling in Minnesota, the Minnesota Department of Education provides detailed guidelines, instructions, and FAQs about home education in the state.

 In Minnesota, a homeschool parent must keep thorough records of each child’s education.
 First, parents must submit a letter of intent, which includes information such as each child’s name and birthdate, homeschool address, and annual tests they plan to use.
 Parents should keep copies of the letters of intent on file.
 Parents much also keep records of the following: